n-grace-henry/MS-Thesis/README.md

 ### final folder
-This folder holds my final .csv finals that I use in analysis.

 main.clean.csv -> this is all my drift corrected and triplicate combined data.
 This file still has duplicates and replicates.